gabrield-droid/gabrield-droid/README.md

 #### Brief introduction
 - 👋 Hi, I’m @gabrield-droid (aka dylan)
 - 👀 I’m interested in (dunno)
-- 🌱 I’m currently an ordinary person who struggling
+- 🌱 I’m currently an ordinary person who struggles
 - 💞️ I’m looking to collaborate on ...

 #### How to reach me